Thor110/AlienTrilogyRessurected/README.md

   <img src="Images/easteregg-endtimes.png" alt="End Times!">
 </div>

-351GFX_TP00 and 371GFX_TP00 are the names of the textures when extracted by this toolket.
+351GFX_TP00 and 371GFX_TP00 are the names of the textures when extracted by this toolkit.

 ## Easter Egg 3